Factbox: Contenders for senior jobs in Trump's administration

-(Reuters) - The following people are mentioned as contenders for senior roles as U.S. President-elect Donald Trump assembles his administration before taking office on Jan.
+(Reuters) - The following people are mentioned as contenders for senior roles as U.S. President-elect Donald Trump puts together his administration before taking office on Jan.
 20, according to Reuters sources and other media reports.

 Trump already has named a number of people for other top jobs in his administration.